Vierinsky/ecommerce-analytics-python-sql/reports/ab_design.md

 - Design: fixed horizon

-- Stop when: sample size per group (from power calc) is reached
+- Stop when: N per group (from power analysis using the pre-period baseline/variance) is reached.

-- Interim looks: none (no alpha-spending in v1)
+- Interim looks: None (no alpha-spending in v1)

 # 11) Data hygiene

 - Unique (order_id, order_item_id) in fact; aggregate to order for the metric

-- Exclude delivered < approved
+- Exclude rows with `order_delivered_customer_date < order_approved_at`

-- Revenue excludes freight (price only)
+- Revenue excludes freight (`price` only)

-- Sensitivity: winsorize at P99.9 for robustness check only, not for the primary result
+- Sensitivity: winsorize revenue at P99.9 for robustness check only; Primary result uses raw data.

 # 12) Reporting outline